 Honorary Board of Advisors, US

-The mission of the Honorary Board of Directors is to:
+The mission of the Honorary Board of Advisors is to:

 - Foster a dialogue between political, business, civic, and social leaders in Lebanon and the United States